 the office did not adequately take into account the impact of ultra-wideband

 devices on GPS operations and that it failed to perform the technical studies

 necessary to assess the safety risks to GPS.

-conditions imposed on them were sufficient to prevent interference with
+of the waivers were sufficient to prevent interference with GPS.
+In response

-GPS.
-In response to the petition, the FCC stated that transmitters manufactured
+to the petition, the FCC stated that transmitters manufactured under the

-under the waivers must comply with limits on radiated emissions similar
+waivers are required to comply with limits on radiated emissions similar

 to those currently applied to millions of other unlicensed devices, such